bondus/KlipperToolboard/README.md

 Possible issues:

 * Is the cooling for the TMC2209 adequate?
+Seems to be, the board reaches about 50C under the TMC2209 when running a small stepper at 1A.

 Change ideas: